 Stretching daily will eventually be hugely helpful to your body.
 So periodically remind yourself to stretch from the moment you wake up.
 See stretching as a continuation of your workout routine as opposed to a separate set of exercises.
 Set up a system in the office such that you and your colleagues (or even your friends over texts) can remind each other to have a little twist and turn.
 Before you head to bed, try some slow stretching coupled with deep breathing to bring your body in a state of relaxation and ready it for bed.
 Studies have shown that just five to ten minutes of daily stretching can lead to significant improvements in your flexibility and strength.

-Be gentle when stretching and avoid jolting movements that can cause injury.
+Pensacola treatment centers for rotator cuff tears advise you to be gentle when stretching and avoid jolting movements that can cause injury.
 The key thing to remember is to take it slow, doing a little everyday, throughout the day.
 You’ll be surprised at how much more flexible you’ll be in just one month!

 If you liked this article, please support our book project “Building Body Confidence” by pledging an amount here.
 Every dollar goes into the publishing and distribution of the book and you will get a copy of it once it does get published!